jbloomlab/alignparse/docs/examples.rst

 =========

 The ``alignparse`` package is designed to aid in the analysis of long-read sequencing of user-defined amplicons.
 Major functionaly includes:
-    - The :class:`alignparse.targets.Targets` class for defining reference sequence `Targets`, aligning reads, and parsing features from sequencing reads.
+    - The :class:`alignparse.targets.Targets` class for defining reference sequence `Targets`, aligning reads, and parsing features from aligned reads.
     - The :mod:`alignparse.consensus` for analyzing mutations and sequencing accuracy, especially for sequences grouped by shared barcodes.

 Here are some examples that demonstrate how to utilize this functionality and other aspects of the ``alignparse`` package:
-The actual notebooks and input files used in these examples are `available here <https://github.com/jbloomlab/alignparse/tree/master/notebooks>`_.

 .. toctree::
    :maxdepth: 1